-In some communities, yoatzot halacha are available to evaluate cloths and stains.
-Click here for a directory of yoatzot in North America and England.
-To find a yoetzet in Israel, please write to us or call our hotline.
+In some communities, Yoatzot Halacha are available to evaluate cloths and stains.
+Click here for a directory of Yoatzot Halacha outside of Israel.
+To find a Yoetzet Halacha in Israel, please write to us or call our hotline.

 In order to give an accurate ruling, the halachic authority should have the following information (if you are not asking the question in person, include a note):

 1) Your name (optional) and phone number, email, or other way to contact you (mandatory).
 The process can be done anonymously without giving your name.
 (You can even leave an assumed name with your phone number.)

 2) For a bedikah cloth – on what occasion was the bedikah performed (e.g.,hefsek taharah, moch dachuk, on which of the seven clean days, on which day of anticipated menses)?

 3) For a stain – at what point in your cycle did it occur (before or after mikveh immersion, during the seven clean days, on a day of anticipated menses)?
 Did you feel a hargashah before discovering the stain?
 Do you know of any plausible alternative source for the stain?

 4) Any relevant medical information (e.g., recent medical tests, midcycle staining, IUD or contraceptive pills), especially regarding fertility (e.g., pregnancy, pregnancy loss, childbirth, breastfeeding, trying to conceive, fertility treatments).

 5) Any relevant mental health information (e.g., medications or diagnoses).

 6) Any extenuating circumstances (e.g., emotional strains, marital challenges, difficulty conceiving, difficulty in getting to the mikveh within a reasonable time, your wedding is imminent).